Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Discussion and Conclusion

 Since our approach has a smaller depth, a smaller number of qubits, and a smaller number of gates, it is natural to expect that the fidelity of the resulting quantum states would be much better than any other designs.
 As many qubits are reused, one can also apply mid-circuit postselection error mitigation techniques by measuring ancilla qubits which should be set to $\ket{0}$ and project the quantum state into the feasible subspace \cite{botelho2022error,mcardle2019error}.
 Note that the circuits designed for constraint verification, like the permutation verification algorithm introduced in this paper, can be also utilized with such methods.
 However, one should also mention that the noise in our encoding will have a very different effect than when QUBO is implemented in the usual way because instead of having only a local effect on the quantum state, one can expect here a `global' effect, especially when implementing relatively complicated circuits.
 We believe this may be an interesting next direction of research, yet to pursue this (at least for TSP), one would need to compare the algorithm with a large quantum computer.

 Let us mention that currently QAOA and Quantum Annealing are the two prominent and competing methods for solving combinatorial optimization with quantum hardware.
 While quantum annealers have currently a remarkable number of qubits (over 5600 by D-Wave) compared to the largest gate-based quantum computer (289 qubits by QuEra Computing Inc.~\cite{ebadi2022quantum}), there is also a significant difference in the numbers of qubits required by the two methods.
 As an example, let us again consider TSP.
 As it was shown, for the gate-based model, it is enough to use $\order{ n^2 }$ qubits~\cite{bartschi2020grover,lucas2014ising}, or even $\order{ n \log n}$ qubits as presented in~\cite{glos2020space} or in this paper.
-However, in the case of quantum annealers, one should also take into account the limitation of only 2-local interactions on a limited 2D graph topology.
+However, in the case of existing quantum annealers, one should also take into account the limitation of only 2-local interactions on a limited 2D graph topology.
 Assuming that the interactions for future quantum annealers will still follow 2D or even 3D topology, the physical interaction graph will have a bounded degree.
 This means that the number of interactions available on the machine will grow proportionally to the number of physical qubits.
-However, since for the TSP we need $\order{n^3}$ interactions for a QUBO~\cite{lucas2014ising,glos2020space}, the embedding will require at least $\order{n^3}$ physical qubits, and thus the quantum annealers need to grow much faster than the gate-based quantum computers.
+However, since for the TSP, we need $\order{n^3}$ interactions for a QUBO~\cite{lucas2014ising,glos2020space}, the embedding will require at least $\order{n^3}$ physical qubits, and thus the quantum annealers need to grow much faster than the gate-based quantum computers.
 Note that the same problem will occur for any optimization problem defined over permutations.
+A possible remedy might be to allow more than 2-local interactions between qubits.